backslashxx/bindhosts/Documentation/modes.md

 - Requires susfs-patched kernel and userspace tool
 - **OPT-IN** only due to ksu_susfs_bind mode being a better choice
 - Adaway compatible
-- Hiding: pretty good but ksu_susfs_bind is easier
+- Hiding: good method but ksu_susfs_bind is easier

 ---